Who Invented Zero (0)? – Aryabhatta or Brahmagupta

 In numbers, zero serves as an essential placeholder.
 In 502, for example, 0 represents the tens place.
 Without the 0 in the middle, the number would be 52, or it would have to be expressed as 5 2.
 This would be perplexing since it would need to be clarified if it represented 502, 5002, or 500002.

-Who was the first person in India to utilise the number zero?
+Who was the first person in India to utilize the number zero?

-The earliest instance of zero being recognised as a sign and a value in its own right occurred in India.
-Brahmagupta, among others, utilised little dots beneath numerals to symbolise a zero in about 650 AD.
+The earliest instance of zero being recognized as a sign and a value in its own right occurred in India.
+Brahmagupta, among others, utilized little dots beneath numerals to symbolize a zero in about 650 AD.

 What is zero?